Parish Focus Groups

 - Fully supported fourteen and partially supported eighteen tertiary students, now graduated.

-- Fully supported three trainee teachers at the Marist Teachers College in Baucau.
+- Fully supported three trainee teachers at the Marist Teacher's College Baucau.

 - Paid fees for fourteen students at Don Bosco Trade School in Dili.

-- Providing nutritious lunches for students at St Antonio’s Secondary College, Baucau.
+- Providing nutritious lunches for students at St. Antonio's College, Baucau.

-Thirty men and women have made fifty-four visits to Baucau, staying as guests of the Salesian Community.
+- Thrity men and women have made fifty-four visit to Baucau, staying as guests of the Salesian Community.

-- They have taught English and other subjects at St Antonio’s and at other schools.
+- They have taught english and other subjects at St. Antonio's and other schools.